R&H Logo

 Federal and Colorado state laws make it clear you don’t have to put up with racial discrimination on the job.

 Racial diversity in the workplace should be considered a strength.
 Unfortunately, many employers still demonstrate actions, attitudes, and policies that unfairly impact people belonging to racial or cultural minority groups.
 If you believe you’ve been a victim of racial discrimination in the workplace, let the Employment Law Team at Robinson & Henry know about it.
 There are many remedies that could be available to you.
-Call 303-688-0944 for your free case assessment, o lláme al 720-359-2442 para hablar con alguien en español.
+Call 303-688-0944 for your case assessment, o lláme al 720-359-2442 para hablar con alguien en español.

 Racial discrimination occurs when an individual is subjected to unequal treatment because of their actual or perceived race.